peterLaurence/peterLaurence.github.io/_posts/2017-10-14-handle-progression.md

 simple, and not rely on services which are very resource demanding compared to bare `Thread`...<br>
 So, assuming the activity has just been re-created, we could set the updated reference of the `ProgressBar` to the `BackgroundTask`.
 But we can't have a reference on the `BackgroundTask` since it was only known from the previous activity.
-Well actually we save this reference in a singleton for example.
+Well actually we could save this reference in a singleton for example.
 But again no hacky solution is allowed.